Protection Where Your Brand Is Most Visible

 Cyber attacks that rely on public social media platforms can be more difficult to detect and disrupt as they rely on a single party to take action — the platform itself.
 Netcraft’s social media monitoring and takedown platform enables you to track platform misuse and launch takedowns against these criminal impersonation attempts.

-Detect, block, and take down impersonations of your brand across Facebook, Instagram, X, LinkedIn, TikTok, Telegram, Youtube, Weibo, Pinterest, Whatsapp*.
+Detect, block, and take down impersonations of your brand across Facebook, Instagram, X, LinkedIn, TikTok, Telegram, YouTube, Weibo, Pinterest, Bluesky, WhatsApp* and more.

 *takedown only